-Christine has worked as a journalist for more than 2 decades for Platts, the world’s leading information provider for the energy and metals industries, and she is the company’s most senior writer covering the Australian energy sector.
-Her role provides information and insights to help customers make sound trading and business decisions, which has contributed to markets performing with greater transparency and efficiency.
+Christine has worked as a journalist for more than 25 years for Platts, the world's leading information provider for the energy and metals industries, and she is the company's most senior writer covering the Australian energy sector.
+In her role she provides information and insights to help customers make sound trading and business decisions, which has contributed to markets performing with greater transparency and efficiency.

-Elected as a Councillor in 2012, Christine is committed to the principles of common sense government, genuine sustainability, free enterprise and respect for the individual.
-She is passionate about representing all of her constituents and ensuring they have a voice in a Council that works to deliver for the community.
+Christine is committed to the principles of common sense government, genuine sustainability, free enterprise and respect for the individual.
+She is passionate about representing all of her consituents and ensuring they have a voice in a Council that works to deliver for the community.

-Christine has 4 children and lives with her long-term partner Virginia.
+Christine has 4 children and lives with her long-term partner Virginia in Surry Hills.

 - Councillor Angela Vithoulkas